openhab/openhab-docs/_addons_bindings/zwave/doc/widom/ubs_1_0.md

 ### Group 1: Group 1

-Devices that will be notified of changes in its status This group supports 16 nodes.
+Devices that will be notified of changes in its status

+Association group 1 supports 16 nodes.

 ### Group 2: Group 2

-Devices that will be controlled by a single click on the external switch This group supports 16 nodes.
+Devices that will be controlled by a single click on the external switch

+Association group 2 supports 16 nodes.

 ### Group 3: Group 3

-Devices that will be controlled by a double click on the external switch This group supports 16 nodes.
+Devices that will be controlled by a double click on the external switch

+Association group 3 supports 16 nodes.

 ### Group 4: Group 4

-Devices that will be controlled by a triple click on the external switch This group supports 16 nodes.
+Devices that will be controlled by a triple click on the external switch

+Association group 4 supports 16 nodes.

 ### Group 5: Group 5

-Devices that will be controlled by hold on the external switch This group supports 16 nodes.
+Devices that will be controlled by hold on the external switch

+Association group 5 supports 16 nodes.

 ## Technical Information